jundalisay/superb/content/en/research/ranald/hands/chapter-14.md

+---
-Chapter XIV.
+heading: Chapter 14
-THE MINOR LINES OF THE HAND
+title: "The Minor Lines of the Hand"
+weight: 30
+author: Ranald
+image: "/covers/hands.png"
+description: ""
+---

-IN addition to the major lines, which are present in almost every hand, there are a number of minor groovings which your hand may or may not show.
-Some of these give valuable assistance to the talentsMINOR LINES OF THE HAND and characteristics revealed by the rest of
+There are a number of minor groovings which your hand may or may not show.
+Some of these give valuable assistance to the talents and characteristics revealed by the rest of
 71
 your hand.
 Others are